Waydroid

 Install binder_linux-dkmsAUR and load the kernel module binder_linux with module options devices=binder,hwbinder,vndbinder (see bug report).

-$ sudo modprobe binder-linux device=binder,hwbinder,vndbinder
+$ sudo modprobe binder-linux devices=binder,hwbinder,vndbinder

 You will also need to use the Kernel parameter ibt=off to work around oops on kernels 5.18+.
 See Segmentation fault when mounting /dev/binderfs